Affine and cyclotomic Schur categories: The affine Schur category

 It is also clear that the claim holds for the traverse-up by \eqref{adaptermovemerge}.

 It remains to consider the traverse-down.
-Suppose $f$ involves a traverse-down joining to the $i$th vertex of an $r$-fold merge at the top of $g$.
+Suppose $f$ is a traverse-down joining to the $i$th vertex of an $r$-fold merge at the top of $g$.
 Then use \eqref{adaptermovemerge} to pass the merge through the red strand so that the resulting diagram without red strands is an elementary diagram $B$.
 For example, suppose $g$ is the first diagram in \eqref{ex-of-dotchickenfootd-red} and $f$ is the traverse-down joining the first vertex of $g$, then

-However, the resulting red strand dotted web diagram may not be elementary since there may be two intersections between the red strand (corresponding to that in the traverse-down in $f$) and some legs of the $r$-fold merge.
-Then we use \eqref{adaptorR} to replace the diagram with the ornamentation of $B$ with additional dots in the legs with more than one intersection.
-Now we can use \eqref{adaptermovemerge}, \eqref{dotmoveadaptor} and arguments in the proof of \cite[Proposition~3.6]{SW1} to slide the dots down to the bottom, leading to some elementary diagrams.
+However, the resulting red strand dotted web diagram may not be elementary since there may be two intersections between the red strand (corresponding to that in the traverse-down in $f$) and some toes of the $r$-fold merge.
+Then we use \eqref{adaptorR} to replace the diagram with the ornamentation of $B$ with additional dots in the toes with not more than one intersection between the red strand and toes.
+Now we can use \eqref{adaptermovemerge}, \eqref{dotmoveadaptor} and arguments in the proof of \cite[Proposition~3.6]{SWweb} to slide the dots down to the bottom, leading to some elementary diagrams.
 This completes the proof that $\PMat_{\lambda,\mu}$ is a spanning set for $\Hom_{\ASch}(\mu,\lambda)$.

 Next, we show that $\PMat_{\lambda,\mu}$ is linearly independent.

 For any $\overline B=( A, (\nu_{ij}))\in \Mat_{\bar \lambda, \bar \mu}$, we denote by $B$ an ornamentation of $\overline B$.
 Suppose $l(\mu^{(i)})=h_i$, $l(\lambda^{(i)})=t_i$.
 Denote $h:=l(\bar \mu)= \sum_{1\le k\le \ell}h_k$ and $t:=l(\bar \lambda)=\sum_{1\le k\le \ell}t_k$.
 Write $ p_j=\sum_{1\le i\le j}\bar \mu_i$, for $1\le j\le \sum_{1\le k\le \ell}h_k$.
 We compute the leading term of $B$ on